 Willingness to undertake shorter missions to the field on short notice

-Specific responsibilities and required qualifications, skills and delivery time will depend on each assignment and be defined in the Terms of Reference for the specific assignment
+Specific responsibilities and required qualifications, skills and delivery time will depend on each assignment and be defined in the Terms of Reference for the specific assignment.

 Financial offer

 Please refer to Annex 1 for complete specifications on Service provision and Pricing proposal.